Essay guidelines

 - Pay attention to the events.
 Does the novel start in the middle of an event?
 Does it start from the climax?

-In every type of essay, a thesis statement is the center of your argument.
-Without a thesis statement, your essay would be a random selection of your ideas.
+In every essay, a thesis statement is the center of your argument.
+Without it, your essay would be a random selection of your ideas.
 So, it’s quite essential.
+Your instructor may give you a topic, and you need to write your paper according to the instructions.

 - Does George Orwell's 1984 include gothic elements?

-- George Orwell's 1984 is a dystopic novel that includes post-romanticist and gothic elements.
+George Orwell's 1984 is a dystopic novel that includes post-romanticist and gothic elements.

 Qualities of a good thesis statement